Freedom Lane: Home of the Dee-Quizzy

 “I have a gun,” Helen said.
 “Get lost or I’ll use it.”

-“Pay up, fuckers,” Helen said pulling a revolver out of her purse and pointing it towards the window.
-“My night vision isn’t what it used to be, but you two idiots are close enough for me to make Swiss cheese out of.”
+“Pay up, fuckers,” Helen said pulling a revolver out of her purse and pointing it toward the window.
+“My night vision isn’t what it used to be, but you two idiots are close enough for me to make Swiss cheese out of your ass.”

 “Fuck!” the first voice yelled.
 “Bitch got a piece!
 Let’s get outta here!”

 “That’s what I thought,” Helen said as they two boys left.
 She put the gun back in her purse.
-“Fucking hoodlums.”
+“Friggin’ hoodlums.”

 Da’Quarius got back in the car a few minutes later and started it up.
 “All set,” he said.
 “Any trouble while I was away?”